Skip to main content

 How much tax will I be charged?

-If you are a U.S. citizen Harvard will not withhold taxes from your taxable scholarship or stipend.
-If you are a foreign student, the taxable portion of your award will be taxed at a rate of 14%.
+If you are a U.S. citizen or resident for tax purposes, Harvard will not withhold taxes from your taxable scholarship or stipend.
+If you are a nonresident alien for tax purposes, the taxable portion of your award will be taxed at a rate of 14%.

 What portion of my scholarship award may be considered taxable?